nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 #### Activity Diagram

 <img src="images/ActivityDiagram.png" width="800"><br>
+_Figure 3.1.3 : ActivityDiagram for Doist_

 The above diagram describes the behaviour of Doist.
 The red boxes represent any actions taken by Doist, and the brown boxes represent activities that include user interactions.

 After Doist is launched, it tries to read the config file.
 In the event that there is an unrecoverable error, the application will close.
-Upon successful reading of the config file, Doist attempts to load task and alias data from the saved file.
+Upon successful reading of the config file, Doist attempts to load todolist data, alias data and user preferences from the saved files at the location specified by the config file.
+If no previous saved files are found, Doist will initialize with default values.
 Doist will then wait for the user to enter a command, and will perform the necessary steps to handle both valid and invalid commands.
-The `Logic` component takes of doing this, and the `UI` provides any feedback or results to the user.
+The `Logic` component takes charge of doing this and updates the `Model` component accordingly.
+The `UI` component provides any feedback or results to the user.

 The sections below give more details of each component.

 ### 3.2.
 UI component
 The `UI` is the main form of interaction between Doist and the user.
-This is mainly done using the JavaFX package.`UI` executes commands entered by the user and updates itself to reflect the results of these commands.
+This is mainly done using the JavaFX package. `UI` executes commands entered by the user and updates itself to reflect the results of these commands.
 It works closely with `Logic` component to execute commands, and also responds to events raised internally by Doist.
-The FXML files contain the descriptions of the user interface that is controlled by the corresponding java class with the same name.
+The [FXML files](../src/main/resources/view) contain the descriptions of the user interface that is controlled by the corresponding java class with the same name.

-The following diagram represents the structure of the `UI` component
+The following diagram represents the structure of the `UI` component:
 <br><img src="images/UIComponentClassDiagram.PNG" width="800"><br>
+_Figure 3.2.1 : UI Component Class Diagram_

 Here are some of the key files in the `Ui` component:
 - [`UI.java`](../src/main/java/seedu/doist/ui/Ui.java):  contains an `interface` that defines two operations that control the UI of the App.